Do you know anyone who’s had the same style for so long that it actually became cool again?

 This is great for me because suddenly everyone has stopped making fun of my “burse” .

-My point here is, if you’re not cool right now, just keep doing whatever you’re doing (or wearing) and allow cool to catch up to you.
+My point here is, if you’re not cool right now, just keep doing whatever you’re doing (or wearing) and allow cool to catch up to you eventually.

 It’s kind of like eating oil free.

-I remember people who embraced an oil free diet in the 90’s when it was even more socially unacceptable and awkward than eating a vegetarian diet (say nothing of a vegan diet).
+I remember people who embraced an oil free diet in the 90’s when it was even more socially unacceptable and awkward than eating a vegetarian diet (to say nothing of a vegan diet).